fortinet/azure-templates/FortiGate/Terraform/Active-Active-ELB-ILB/README.md

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

 After deployment you will be shown the IP address of all deployed components, this information is also stored in the output directory in the `summary.out` file.
 You can access both management GUIs and SSH using the public IP address of the load balancer using HTTPS on port 40030, 40031 and for SSH on port 50030 and 50031.
-To connect via the private IP address to the FortiGate HTTPS port 8443 has been configured instead of 8443.

 !!!
 Beware that the output directory, Terraform Plan file and Terraform State files contain deployment information such as password, usernames, IP addresses and others.